AkashGhosh/HealthAlignSumm-Utilizing-Alignment-for-Multimodal-Summarization-of-Code-Mixed-Healthcare-Dialogues/README.md

 The proposed model and a few of the baselines is present in the code folder.

 # To run HealthAlignSumm:
+Please download the codes and dataset zip files in the required path

 First need to train the HealthSumm model using: CUDA_VISIBLE_DEVICES= xxx python HealthSumm.py